 - A layer of ice cream

-- A meringue topping that is toasted or baked briefly to caramelize the sugar
+- A meringue topping that is toasted or baked briefly to caramelize the sugar and make it look glamorous.

 Steps for Making a Baked Alaska Pie